-There is a focus on the convergence of technologies and industries and a special attention to the Internet, which increasingly is the common platform for ICT-based communications.
-CMI is a research center in the section "Infrastructure, services and Entrepreneurship" (ISE) at Department of Electronic Systems, AAU.
+We focus on the convergence of technologies and industries and pay special attention to the Internet, which increasingly is the common platform for ICT-based communications.

 Contact and Location

 CVR-nr.: 29102384 | P-nr.: 1016517581

 CMI offices are not located in the main building (A. C. Meyers Vænge 15 - "Building A"), but in the adjecent building "B"(Frederikskaj 12) at the 3rd floor.
 You can use the glass elevator to reach 3rd floor.